gsdc/ansible-role-grid/README.md

 -   key: path to private host key.
 It should be secured with ansible-vault

-    grid_enable_dummy_ca: false | true
+    grid_dummy_host_certificate: false | true | 'caonly'

-Install an insecure dummy ca certificate for CI.  __Not to be used in production__
+Install an insecure dummy host certificate for CI.
+If 'caonly' is requested only the CA will be configured.  __Not to be used in production__

-    grid_enable_dummy_hostcert: false | true

-Install a dummy hostcertificate for CI.  __Not to be used in production__

     grid_dummy_ca:
       cert: DummyCA.crt
       key: DummyCA.key
       hash: be034f91

 Dummy CA distributed with the role.
-Could be customised.

 ## Example Playbook